ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - b - Node - Intro & Installation.md

 - Advantages of Node:
-  - Run JS on the server
+  - Run JS on the server (for us, that's specially useful, we don't need to learn a new language)
   - Asynchronous functionality
   - Growing ecosystem (packages)